yakboyslim/YakWG/README.md

 ----
 ## How to use
 1. Change first row of variables variables.csv file to match your logs.
-(TOL, BOL, and I_INH are optional)
+(I_INH is optional)
-2. Copy the x-axis scalars into exh_axis.csv and y-axis scalars into int_axis.csv
+2. Copy the x-axis scalars into x_axis.csv and y-axis scalars into y_axis.csv (Either what you have stock, or what you want to use if shifting axis values)
 3. Click the WG_Tuner.exe
 4. Select your log.
 Can select multiple at once.
+5. Choose FF or SWG logic
+6. Choose fudge factor and trim values.
+Defaults should work fine.
-5. The program executes and will output two results files in the same folder as the logs came from.
+7. The program executes and will show a few plots, but more importantly output two results files in the same folder as the logs came from.
 Only cells for which data was found in the logs will have recommended values.
 Feel free to enter these values, but as always use caution and common sense.
 Smooth as necessary into surrounding cells.

 ----
 ## How to install